yuvaraj28pixel/MachineLearning_project/README.md

 # MachineLearning_project
-This is a Academic machine learning course assignment
+This is an Academic machine learning course assignment